pilott-wav/pilott/README.md

 ### about

-i mainly work in c++ and specialize in internal and external development. most of my time is spent researching anti-cheat systems, reverse engineering, windows internals, and game security.
+i mainly work in c++ and specialize in internal and external development. most of my time is spent learning more about reverse engineering, windows internals, and low-level development.

 most of my projects are private, but i occasionally release tools and experiments here.